-AT Hike – August 2024 – Finishing New York
+AT Hike – August 2024 – Finishing New York and Pennsylvania

 Introduction

 Since May 12, 2023 when Terry Bomkamp, Steve Collins, Carol & Chuck Wilson, Gloria Bruske and I got off the trail just short of the New Jersey border at Greenwood Lake NY, I’ve considered at least finishing our original plan to reach the NJ border.
-After completing my last section of PA this past June and being greatly encouraged with my success over what I deduced to be the most challenging PA sections, I expanded my goal to knocking off he last 47 miles of NY including these last 3.9 miles to the Jersey border.
+After completing my last section of PA this past June and being greatly encouraged with my success over what I deduced to be the most challenging PA sections, I expanded my goal to knocking off the last 47 miles of NY including these last 3.9 miles to the Jersey border.
 How hard could it be after all of the loose rockpiles PA had put into my path, including the “Knife Edge” and “Bake Oven Knob”?
 I was about to find out the hard way.

-For this excursion Mary Ann and I would be based in Fishkill NY near the Connecticut border, start at the CT border going SoBo (AT jargon for southbound) and finish at the intersection of Old Albany Post Road and Chapman Road where I started with the group in May 2023, then I would return to Fishkill overnight, drive next morning down to Greenwood Lake NY, hike up the Village Vista trail to the AT and down the AT for the last 3.9 miles to the New Jersey border trail and then back down to the lake at Lakeside NY.
+For this excursion Mary Ann and I would be based in Fishkill NY near the Connecticut border, start at the CT border going SoBo (AT jargon for southbound) and finish at the intersection of Old Albany Post Road and Chapman Road where I started with the group in May 2023, then I would return to Fishkill overnight, drive next morning down to Greenwood Lake NY, hike up the Village Vista trail to the AT and down the AT for the last 3.9 miles to the New Jersey border trail and then back down to the lake at Lakeside NJ.
 It seemed simple enough and a good adventure.
 Also I found it very satisfying to tidy up these open ends.
 As Mary Ann could stay in one location for the entire trek also simplified her part.

 One more caveat was that in June I started my trek southward into PA from the PA side of the Delaware River, which of course meant that I missed a smidgen of PA.
 You see what’s coming already, I suspect snce you likely know that I am a tad OCD.
 It was only an hour and a half drive down to the Water Gap and the NJ/PA border from where I got back to Mary Ann at Lakeside.
 So that was the finishing stroke for this adventure.